jakobaxelsson/societies-of-systems/source/posts/2016-12-21-why-there-is-a-point-in-viewing-an-integrated-system-as-a-system-of-systems.md

 ---
 layout: post
 title: "Why there is a point in viewing an integrated system as a system-of-systems"
+description: "Many discussions on systems-of-systems (SoS) take as a starting point a situation where the circumstances require a SoS approach.
+However, it can also be beneficial to choose to regard an integrated system as an SoS even in a situation where it is not an external requirement.
+In this essay, I will discuss why."
 date: 2016-12-21
 categories:
 ---